-The new Holiday Act Accrual of holiday Taking the holiday 25 holiday days are accrued 2021 2022 2023 2024 1.
+The new Holiday Act Accrual of holiday Taking the holiday 25 holiday days are accrued 2021 2022 2023 1.
 Sept 1.
-Sept
+Sept 1.
+Sept Holiday is accrued and used concurrently.
+16 months holiday usage period

 Pension Scheme

 As an international staff member employed at DTU, you will have three different options regarding your choice of a pension scheme